dps923/winter2017/notes/week_09/monday.md

 ### What is a "fetch request"?

 "An instance of NSFetchRequest collects the criteria needed to select and - optionally - order a group of managed objects, or data about records held in a persistent store."
-(From the [NSFetchRequest class documentation](https://developer.apple.com/reference/coredata/nsfetchrequest) document.)
+(From the [NSFetchRequest class documentation](https://developer.apple.com/reference/coredata/nsfetchrequest) document, which you should read/skim.)

 What criteria?
 * Name of entity being searched
 * If required, a *predicate* (which is a logical condition that constrains or filters a search)
 * If required, sort descriptors

+> Before continuing...
+> Read more about [Fetching Objects](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/FetchingObjects.html#//apple_ref/doc/uid/TP40001075-CH6-SW1) in the [Core Data Programming Guide](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/index.html#//apple_ref/doc/uid/TP40001075-CH2-SW1) document.

 <br>

 #### Compare "fetch request" with "fetched results controller"

 A "fetched results controller to efficiently manage the results returned from a Core Data fetch request to provide data for a UITableView object."
-(From the [NSFetchedResultsController class documentation](https://developer.apple.com/reference/coredata/nsfetchedresultscontroller) document.)
+(From the [NSFetchedResultsController class documentation](https://developer.apple.com/reference/coredata/nsfetchedresultscontroller) document, which you should read/skim.)

 A fetched results controller (frc) includes a fetch request object.